LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 Bare `Escape` may be a convenient exit alias only where it does not override a page or widget interaction described below.

-These defaults are product proposals, not permission to bypass existing public key configuration.
-Conflicts with established OpenKeyNav shortcuts must be resolved deliberately and documented.
+Route these proposed defaults through the existing public key configuration.
+Resolve conflicts with established OpenKeyNav shortcuts deliberately and document the resulting mapping.

 ## Exact command semantics